We took a trip to see the new Museum of the American Revolution in Philadelphia.

 - Revolutionary War Battle Box by Brown Reference Group.

-- Planning a trip to visit the Revolutionary War battlefields?
-This is the place to start – a box with info about all the battles, plus plans, maps, a flag, currency, and other memorabilia.
+- Planning a trip to visit the Revolutionary War sites, such as Lexington & Concord, Bunker Hill, Valley Forge?
+This is the place to start – a box with info about all the battles in the American Revolution, plus plans, maps, letters, recruiting poster, Cornwallis’ note of surrender, Continental currency, Philadelphia miltia flag and other memorabilia.
 Great for older kids.
 (Activity pack)

 - George Washington: Soldier, Hero, President by Justine and Ron Fontes.